james-batchelor/WordRank-Kanji/README.md

 An anki kanji deck - [AnkiWeb link](https://ankiweb.net/shared/info/1766033327)

+\* Important note: make sure you turn off "Don't play audio automatically" for this deck in its deck options!

 (This is a personal project which I've wrapped up into a minimal repo, for in case anybody wants to regenerate the deck with their own corpora or weightings.
 It's not intended to be a library / module, the notebook is the build pipeline.
 Steps to recreate the deck: prepare txt files in data/ as rows of Japanese sentences, pip install -r requirements.txt, then run the notebook top down.
 Further optional steps (i.e. audio generation) are explained in the notebook markdown.)

 ## The problem